-Exercise the position of your hand and arm by putting your hand on the finger board, thumb in thumb position, fingers in between the A and D string.
-Then move up and down the finger board, covering the whole range of the cello (always keep thumb on finger board, also in the first position as the transition from behind the neck to finger board would be too difficult).
+Exercise the position of your hand and arm by putting your hand on the fingerboard, thumb in thumb position, fingers in between the A and D string.
+Then move up and down the fingerboard, covering the whole range of the cello (always keep the thumb on the fingerboard, also in the first position as the transition from behind the neck to fingerboard would be too difficult).
 This exercise will force the left arm being in the right position (elbow up!).
 You can then do the same exercise, putting the thumb into its position behind the neck and moving only from first to the fourth position.

-It is important for the child to learn the principal of preparing the fingers of the left hand before playing the next note (put finger on string, play, instantly put next finger down, play, etc.)
+It is important for the child to learn the principle of preparing the fingers of the left hand before playing the next note (put finger on the string, play, instantly put next finger down, play, etc.)

 Knowing the Repertoire: